Osndok/ElasticWolf/README.md

 easily configure both ElasticWolf and the CLI to work together.

 The project has been supported by the Global Public Sector sales team of AWS to provide a better customer experience when using the new GovCloud (ITAR-compliant) AWS region.
 GovClou is not currently supported by the AWS Console.
 However, it is designed to work with all regions, so please file bugs if you find problems in any region.

 The Windows version of the tool is packaged with openssl for generating keys and ssh clients for accessing Linux instances.

-## Developing:
+## Developing and testing

+ ### On Mac OS X

+   *  Retrieve source code from the repository

+       git clone git://github.com/aws-ew-dev/ElasticWolf.git

- Primary development is done on Mac so there is a special dev mode to run it as an OS X application with symlink to actual source code
+   * Primary development is done on Mac so there is a special dev mode to run it as an OS X application with symlink to actual source code

-   make dev

- will make links and enables OS X app ready run.
-To launch, execute

        make run

+ ### On Windows

+   * Download Git for Windows from http://code.google.com/p/msysgit/downloads/list

+   * Once installed make sure command line tools are installed

+   * Launch cmd.exe console and cd to the directory where you want to put the source code

+   * Retrieve source code from the repository

+       git clone git://github.com/aws-ew-dev/ElasticWolf.git

+   * Run from the source directory the command

+       run.bat

-## Building:
+## Building releases

  To create binary packages for Mac and Windows, just type

   make build

- it will produce to .zip files for each platform
+ it will produce two .zip files for each platform

 ## Passing credentials via command line